Bank Negara Malaysia (‘BNM’) is seeking feedback on the exposure draft of a policy document, Domestic Systemically Important Banks Framework

 The policy document sets out the assessment methodology to be applied, the basis of determining the higher loss absorbency requirement and the reporting requirements.
 An apex entity is required to submit the D-SIB reporting template annually within 60 days from the reporting position date.
 Although the policy document is an exposure draft, apex entities are required to submit a completed D-SIB reporting template for the period ending 31 December 2018 by 15 May 2019.

-When this policy document comes into effect, it will supersede the Domestic Systematically Important Banks Framework Survey
+When this policy document comes into effect, it will supersede the Domestic Systemically Important Banks Framework Survey

 issued on 10 October 2016.